schnerring/schnerring.github.io/content/posts/use-the-trezor-hardware-wallet-anonymously-inside-a-virtualbox-whonix-vm-with-external-wallets-like-adalite-and-monero-gui/index.md

 ## Reducing The Complexity

-I would have loved to get a [NitroPad X230](https://shop.nitrokey.com/shop/product/nitropad-x230-67), a [Qubes OS-certified](https://www.qubes-os.org/doc/certified-hardware/) laptop tinker around with Qubes OS some more.
+I would have loved to get a [NitroPad X230](https://shop.nitrokey.com/shop/product/nitropad-x230-67), a [Qubes OS-certified](https://www.qubes-os.org/doc/certified-hardware/) laptop to tinker around with Qubes OS some more.
 Also, the guys at [Nitrokey](https://www.nitrokey.com/) are doing a great job in the open-source space and deserve any support they get.
 But I ultimately decided to reduce the complexity of my crypto setup and went with a hardware wallet instead — the [Trezor Model T](https://shop.trezor.io/product/trezor-model-t).

 I'll guide you through my new "Whonix on VirtualBox" setup and the steps required to configure it.